 Due to the State And Local Tax (SALT) deduction being capped at $10,000, they’re losing out on at least $3,000 in tax refunds they would have received before Trump’s Tax Reform Act was passed.
-This painful realization will be felt by millions of HCOL homeowners in 2019 when they do their 2018 taxes.
-It is unclear how much the $24,000 standard deduction will offset HCOL homeowners until taxes are done.
+It is unclear how much the $25,100 standard deduction (2021) will offset HCOL homeowners until taxes are done.

 Because Jerry and Linda want to be completely present parents, they’ve promised not to do any activity to generate money at least before their daughter goes to pre-school.
 They’re burnt out anyway.
 As a result, they must be disciplined and stick to their budget if they want to remain retired.

 The 10 hours a week of childcare assistance is extremely important so J&L can keep their sanity.
 Sometimes they use that time to go on dates, other times they use those hours to have “me time” to get away from each other.
 Being stay at home parents 24/7 is no joke.
 But it’s getting a little easier every month as their daughter sleeps a little better through the night.